shreevidya-m/Eduminous/README.md

-EDUMINOUS - Educational Assistance Platform for Engineering Students Eduminous is a web-based platform that supports engineering students by providing resources, guidance, and a collaborative environment to enhance their learning journey.
+EDUMINOUS -Educational Assistance Platform for Engineering Students Eduminous is a web-based platform that supports engineering students by providing resources, guidance, and a collaborative environment to enhance their learning journey.
 From project guidance to personalized study resources, Eduminous aims to be the one-stop solution for students eager to excel academically and professionally.

-📜 License
+📜License
 This project is licensed under the MIT License - see the LICENSE file for details.

-📜 Project Overview
+📜Project Overview
 Problem Statement:
 Engineering involves more than just academics.
 Students often need access to additional resources like project materials, mentorship, and guidance for publications.
 Eduminous addresses this need by providing an integrated platform that simplifies access to essential learning resources and community support.

-Project Theme: Smart City - Education
+Project Theme:Smart City - Education
-Target Audience: Engineering Students
+Target Audience:Engineering Students

 💡 Features
 Key Functionalities